 LI-RADS (Liver Imaging Reporting and Data System) is both a set of standardized terminology and a classification system for imaging findings in liver lesions.
 The LI-RADS score for a liver lesion is an indication of its relative risk for hepatocellular carcinoma (HCC).
 The classification system ...

-Hepatobiliary imaging in nuclear medicine can be accomplished with multiple different radiotracers.
+Hepatobiliary imaging in nuclear medicine can be accomplished with multiple different radiotracers to help evaluate the liver, gallbladder and the biliary ducts.
 The choice of tracer depends on the clinical question.

-Hepatobiliary MRI contrast agents are specialized agents used to aid diagnosis in MRI.
+Hepatobiliary MRI contrast agents are specialized contrast agents used to aid diagnosis in MRI.